Skip to content

 Distributed algorithms are crucial for building scalable, robust, and efficient systems.
 They allow us to:

-- Ensure robustness against failures, making systems resilient.
+Ensure resilience against failures, making systems fault-tolerant.

-- Leverage parallelism to speed up computations.
+Leverage parallel processing to dramatically speed up computations.

 Look-Compute-Move Model